 Join Rob & Mahadi Buthelezi on this very special Couples’ St Valentine Pilgrimage to the Holy Land — a time for couples to fall in love all over again with one another and with the faith!
+Plus a tour of Istanbul!
 RENEW YOUR WEDDING VOWS AT CANA ON ST VALENTINE’S DAY!
 Arranged by Fowler Tours, South Africa’s premier Catholic pilgrimage organisers.
 ALL COUPLES WELCOME!

 Thursday, February 13, 2020

-We depart from Johannesburg to leave on our night-flight for our special Couples pilgrimage to the Holy Land.
+We depart from Johannesburg to leave on our night-flight for our special Couples pilgrimage to the Holy Land and Istanbul.

 Friday, February 14 (St Valentine’s)

 We land in Tel Aviv where we are met by our tour guide.
 We proceed to Nazareth we visit the Basilica of the Annunciation with the grotto where the Archangel greeted Mary with the words “Hail Mary, full of grace”, and the nearby church of St Joseph, or Carpenter’s Workshop, where tradition says the Holy Family lived.
 We see Mary’s Well, where Our Lady drew water.

 After lunch we check into our beautiful hotel where we can freshen up and get changed for our big event: the Renewal of Wedding Vows, on Valentine’s Day, at Cana, site of Our Lord’s first miracle at the wedding feast.
 In the evening we have a wedding feast ourselves, with a dinner in a specially selected restaurant.